Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Preconditions

-1. User account exists2.
-User is logged in3.
-Profile page is accessible
+1. User account exists
+2. User is logged in
+3. Profile page is accessible

 ### Steps

-Steps to Reproduce1.Login to the application2.
-Navigate to Profile page3.
-Enter new valid Name value4.
-Click "Save"5.
-Refresh the page
+Steps to Reproduce1.Login to the application
+2. Navigate to Profile page
+3. Enter new valid Name value
+4. Click "Save"
+5. Refresh the page

 ### Expected Result